amiryanj/cyrus_ssl/README.md

 3. protobuf = 2.5.0
 4. qcustomplot = 1.0.1

-you can install them through apt-get command of ubuntu terminal:
+you can simply use this command in linux terminal:

-    $ sudo apt-get install libprotobuf-dev libboost-all-dev libbox2d-dev libqcustomplot-dev The current version is compatible with both qt4 and qt5.
+    $ sudo apt-get install libprotobuf-dev libboost-all-dev libbox2d-dev libqcustomplot-dev

+The current version is compatible with both qt4 and qt5.

 ## Modules
 The package contains 3 submodules: